 *Before you begin, ensure you are already registered with a Zapier account

-1. If your System Administrator has given you Discussions API management rights, you should see a gear icon at the top of your Discussions list.
+1. If your System Administrator has given you Discussions API management rights, you should see an action menu icon (three dots) at the top of your Discussions list.
 Click on it to open the Discussions Settings screen.